RcKeller/STF-Refresh/README.md

   - [x] Test stability
 - [x] Develop test suites, build tools and generators
   - [x] Inject Devtools for development environments
+  - Inherited most from MERN-starter
 - [x] Enable routing with code splitting (load what you need)
+  - [-] Add Tree Shaking - failed (Webpack issues, too unstable)
 - [x] Scaffold the initial view, state management and data flow
+- [x] Incorporate UI Kit
+  - Chose Ant Design due to company backing / maintenance, typescript codebase for intellisense, and compatibility with branding.
 - [x] Complete basic static views

+**Architecture**
+- [x] Incorporate idiomatic React (component-container structure)
+  - Reject poor modern practices that have negligible benefits, increase code complexity, etc (e.g. JSS, styled-components, redux-saga).
+    - Really, the above are senseless and just increase spaghetti in the code base.
+I'm not an Italian chef.
+2 years from now, I have to hand off this project to someone that actually knows the web, not a developer obsessed with decoupling everything and a case of `dispatch(crazy)`.
+- [x] Factor out configuration information and environment variables
+  - [x] Add sensible defaults.
+- [x] Refactor MVC into MVVM
+  - Technically fake MVVM (model controls are a necessity w/ MERN systems) but logic is coupled.
+- [x] Refactor & abstract out Flux Architecture / Redux implementation
+  - Too complex to be coupled with server/render logic, and is set-and-forget.
+  - Server has been entirely refactored too.
+- [x] Internal docs on code splitting and isomorphism

+**Orchestration / Continuous Integration**
+- [x] Include Automated Testing
+  - Not enough time to add all tests right now, need to get MVP up faster, it's moreso for the next dev.
+- [x] Containerize Node App (Docker)
+  - [x] Optimize container build time
+- [x] Containerize standalone datastore
+  - Is a docker volume, not sure what prod usage will look like going forward though.
+- [x] Create linked, networked containers with Docker-Compose
+  - [x] Use V3 syntax (future proofing)
+- [-] Incorporate with a cloud provider
+  - AWS if possible (because public institution budgets).

 **Static-Site Demo**
 - Prep a new demo domain/AWS instance